5 must-have workplace zones to achieve optimal productivity

 The exponential rise of smartphones, laptops, tablets and other connected devices has accelerated the departure from the traditional office environment.

 Traditionally, offices haven’t created ‘zones’; they had offices, kitchens, and maybe a reception space.
-Now we are seeing a rise in breakout zones – some energetic and loud, some quiet and tranquil.
+Now, we are seeing a rise in breakout zones – some energetic and loud, some quiet and tranquil.

 These zones are spaces that “support the five work modes: focus, collaborate, learn, socialise and rejuvenate”, according to Zoe Humphries, a Senior Workplace Consultant at Steelcase, a global market leader when it comes to office furniture.
-Below are the five must-have workplace zones to achieve a successful business culture as well as optimize workplace happiness and productivity.
+Below are the five must-have workplace zones to achieve a successful business culture as well as optimise workplace happiness and productivity.

 Social zone

 Taking inspiration from the big-tech companies, the poster boys of this workplace evolution, eating and drinking together is excellent for encouraging collaboration and innovation and improving workplace happiness and productivity.
-It creates a social glue, humanising the atmosphere at work and strengthens the bond between people.
+It creates a social glue, humanising the atmosphere at work and strengthening the bond between people.

 Meetings zone

 One major workplace trend is the requirement for meeting spaces better suited to smaller and more ad hoc gatherings.
-Given the rise of flexible (and remote) working, more dispersed teams have to find and book a suitable space at a moment’s notice when project demands bring about the need to collaborate.
+Given the rise of flexible (and remote) working, more dispersed teams have to find and book a suitable space at a moment’s notice when project demands bring about the need to collaborate

 Therefore, “huddle rooms” are becoming increasingly popular, fulfilling the needs of dynamic workplace behaviour.
-These are smaller, less formal spaces compared to meeting rooms of a decade ago – and ideal for short-notice meetings for small teams, or those working remotely.
+These are smaller, less formal spaces compared to meeting rooms of a decade ago – and ideal for short-notice meetings for small teams or those working remotely.

 Collaboration zone

 No organisation can afford to pretend adopting a business-as-usual approach will be good enough to survive in the long or even short term, with market disruption looming.
 Therefore, providing the space and opportunity for innovation in the workplace is of paramount importance.
-Teamwork is a huge element of a successful business, so why not have a collaboration zone to encourage cross-pollination and to brainstorm concepts?
+Teamwork is a huge element of a successful business, so why not have a collaboration zone to encourage cross-pollination and brainstorm concepts?

 Notably, we are moving to a mobile-first work environment.
 This means that rather than tech being connected and installed in a specific room, devices can be picked up and moved around to wherever they are needed at the time.